devopology/test-engine/README.md

  for (class : class list) {

-    call "@ParameterSupplier" field or method to get a parameter collection
+    call "@Parameter.Supplier" field or method to get a parameter collection

     create a single instance of the class